AnniePawl/React-Timer/TechnicalPlanning.md

     - Insure reducers knows how ot properly handle update actionn
     - Tell store to run update so view can display accurate time
 7. Style the app
 8. Allow Timers to persist
+  - Load and save state between store and local storage
+  - Throttle save to local storage to improve performance

 Timer Properties <br>
 - name of timer (string)